-Career planning is important, especially for science students like you.
-Most of the time, this planning will involve asking for advice from your family and friends.
+Career planning or counseling is important, especially for science students like you.
+Most of the time, this counseling will involve asking for advice from your family and friends.
 You also have to consider your financial capacity or lack thereof.
-However, seeking professional assistance and counsel is never a bad idea.
+However, seeking professional assistance and counseling is never a bad idea.

 Career counseling can help you understand yourself better to make sound decisions when it comes to your career.
 Read on to learn about the importance of career counseling.

 Probably the most crucial part of choosing a profession recognizes your goals.
 Developing your career is a process extending to your lifetime.
-From the jobs you acquire to the lifestyle you want to live, planning for your future is crucial to this process.
+From the jobs you acquire to the lifestyle you want to live, career counseling is crucial to this process.

-In this case, your counselor may engage you in discussions and assessments to determine your career goals.
+In this case, career counseling experts may engage you in discussions and assessments to determine your career goals.
 You may be asked to talk about the following:

 - Personal values, interests, and hobbies

 As a science major, your goals should align with your values in life.
 Your practice is responsible for innovation, discovery, and the advancement of mankind.
 Career counseling can help you establish clear and achievable goals that correspond to your interests and values.

 Identifying your career opportunities as a student pursuing a science degree is also a vital process.
 Career counseling will help you learn more about your options.
 Your counselor can discuss strategies to help you find companies based on your interests.
 Counselors can also help you in expanding your options depending on your goals.

 - Biology and biotechnology